AlexerCrafter/Elaxer-Docs/docs/terms-of-service.md

 ----------------------

-# 🇬🇧 Terms of Service - AlexerProtect
+# 🇬🇧 Terms of Service - Elaxer

 Last updated: 25/02/2025

 ## 1. Introduction
-Thank you for using AlexerProtect!
+Thank you for using Elaxer!
 By using this service, you agree to these Terms of Service.

 ## 2. Usage of the Service
 - You must comply with Discord’s Terms of Service.